Han Ji-eun

 Han Ji-eun (born June 3, 1987) is a South Korean actress.
 She made her acting debut in 2010 in the film Ghost.
-She is known for her work in both film and television including Real (2017), Rampant (2018), 100 Days My Prince (2018), Be Melodramatic (2019), and Lovestruck in the City (2020).
+She is known for her work in both film and television including Rampant (2018), 100 Days My Prince (2018), Be Melodramatic (2019), and Lovestruck in the City (2020).

 Early life

-Han Ji-eun was born on June 3, 1987, she graduated from Dongduk Women's University, Department of Broadcasting and Entertainment.
+Han Ji-eun was born on June 3, 1987.
+She graduated from Dongduk Women's University, Department of Broadcasting and Entertainment.

 Career

 Han made her acting debut with the filmGhost in 2010, starring opposite Han Ye-ri.

 In 2016, she led the cast of beauty drama Introduction to Beauty, a web series streamed on Naver TV.

 In 2018, Han appeared in supporting roles in the films Rampant and Door Lock, and the dramas Twelve Nights and 100 Days My Prince.

 In 2019, she landed her first lead role in the JTBC drama Be Melodramatic, in which she portrayed a single mother in her early thirties.
 In the same year she collaborated with radio DJ Jung Sung-gyu for the Sunday Music Drama aired on "Good Morning FM".

 Han portrayed Lee Tae-ri in Kkondae Intern, a MBC drama broadcast from May to June 2020.
 In November, she made her first appearance on the variety show Running Man.
 She also appeared in KakaoTV's romantic comedy Lovestruck in the City as Oh Sun-young opposite Ryu Kyung-soo.

 On June 14, 2021, it was announced that Han has signed with Secret ENT.

 In 2021, she did a cameo in web series The Witch's Diner and starred in the mystery drama Bad and Crazy as Hee-gyeom, a detective of the drug crime investigation team alongside Lee Dong-wook.

 In July 2024, Han signed with new agency Gram Entertainment.